CSC-DevOps/CM/Playbooks.md

 ### Variables

-Ansible provides [variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) as a way to avoid hard-coding configuration inside ansible tasks.
+Ansible provides [variables](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html) as a way to avoid hard-coding configuration values inside ansible tasks.

 You can declare variables as part of the top-level playbook object and reference variables inside of the playbook by using `"{{variable_name}}"`.